adinata15/wiridis_intern/coding_standard.md

 The following are parts in Wiridis that defer from Google Style Guide:
 - [`Comments`](#comments)

 This guide will be based on ES6 or ECMAScript 2015.
+In this coding standard, `Babel` is used to polyfill the used codes to ensure code compatibility to older browser types.

 A JavaScript source file is described as being in Wiridis style if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
 However, this document focuses primarily on the hard-and-fast rules that we follow universally, and avoids giving advice that isn't clearly enforceable (whether by human or tool).

-[say use es6, will polyfill with Babel, taken from Google Coding Standard+ link, what is changed(why yes/not-preliminary), eslint file coding, add emojis + color]

 ### General guide